cshum/level-transactions/README.md

 3. Upon acquiring locks, each transaction object holds a snapshot isolation.
 Results only persist upon successful commit, using `batch()` of LevelDB.

 ### Limitations
-* Mutexes are held in-memory.
+* Locks are held in-memory.
 This assumes typical usage of LevelDB, which runs on a single Node.js process.
 Usage on a distributed environment is not yet supported.
-* "Range locks" with `createReadStream` is not yet supported.

 ## API